-Students should choose subjects where they achieved at least a 6 (B) in their International I/GCSE examinations.
+Students should choose subjects in which they have achieved a minimum of a 6 (B) in their International GCSE examinations.
 In some individual cases, students obtaining a 5 (high C) may be permitted to study that subject in Sixth Form, at the discretion of the Head of Secondary.
 To study the sciences and mathematics, students must have achieved a 9, 8, or 7 (A, A or high B) at I/GCSE.

 A 7 is the minimum entry requirement to progress to A level mathematics and science subjects.
 However, it is beneficial to have achieved a higher grade at I/GCSE in these subjects.
-Further it is assumed that in most cases candidates for any A level will have studied their subject at I/GCSE level.
+Further it is assumed that in most cases candidates for any A level will have studied at I/GCSE level.